IgnazioSotgiu/trivia-quiz/README.md

 Following the steps to trigger and report the bug:
 1. Give Short bug description.
 1. Steps to trigger the bug:
-* Click the element
+    1. Click the element
-* What expect to happend
+    1. What expect to happend
-* Error
+    1. What happend instead
 1. Description of the unwanted behevior.

 ---